Eir-nya/userdata-wrapper/README.md

 * `wrapper.autoWrapSprite`:

   = boolean = `true`
-  - Set this to true to automatically wrap `projectile.sprite` for wrapped projectiles, and `Player.sprite` for the wrapped Player.
+  - Set this to `true` to automatically wrap `projectile.sprite` for wrapped projectiles, and `Player.sprite` for the wrapped Player.
-  - If this is true, then the values in `wrapper.spriteValues` will be applied to the sprite components of wrapped projectiles and the player.
+  - If this is `true`, then the values in `wrapper.spriteValues` will be applied to the sprite components of wrapped projectiles and the player.

 * `wrapper.autoUnwrapUserdata`: